Keyword research is the most important element in any SEO campaign.

 Enter Keyword Research

-Keyword research is the corner stone of any website that expects to get traffic from Google.
-The same research can be used for running Adwords campaigns.
+Keyword research is the cornerstone of any website that expects to get traffic from Google.
+The same research can be used for running Adwords campaigns and for creating your internal linking guidelines.

 So where do you start?